johncrimmins/comm/memory-bank/systemPatterns.md

 - Keep components small and composable with descriptive prop names.
 - Prefer early returns and minimal nesting; avoid broad try/catch.
 - Maintain accessible touch areas and safe‑area awareness.
+- Use Platform checks for cross-platform compatibility.
+- Prefer reusable components over duplicate code.

 ## Important Notes
 - Tech context should be updated only after each epic completes to reflect actual implemented state.
+- Always use SafeAreaView with appropriate edges rather than manual padding for safe areas.
+- Export hooks and components consistently for reusability across screens.